mobidata-bw/x2gbfs/README.md

 For details, see the [mapping documentation](./docs/mappings/lastenvelo_fr_gbfs_2.3_mapping.md).

-### Stadtmobil Südbaden and my-e-car (Cantamen)
+### Various Stadtmobil agencies and my-e-car (Cantamen)

-To generate the stadtmobil_suedbaden and my-e-car GBFS feed, you need to provide the following environment variables:
+To generate the stadtmobil_suedbaden, stadtmobil_stuttgart and my-e-car GBFS feed, you need to provide the following environment variables:

 * `CANTAMEN_IXSI_API_URL=https://url.de`